 These work on the 12V connection in your car or camper.
 They’re not fast, and you do need to have the engine running, but you can pop your pies inside at the start of the journey and stop for a lovely warm lunch.

 A simple 12V heated lunchbag.
 Despite what the manufacturers say, I wouldn’t try to cook a meal from raw.
 More for reheating and warming precooked dishes.

 A nice solid, but more expensive, Roadpro heated lunchbox.
 Works on 12V.
 Just don’t fill it with burgers and chips every day!

 What about watts?

-We recommend the best gas stoves like the Cadac (and warn you which models to avoid) in our gas cooking feature, or look at wood-burning alternatives, like this nifty Horizon rocket stove.
+- We recommend the best gas stoves like the Cadac (and warn you which models to avoid) in our gas cooking feature

-Oh, and have a look at the clever things people are doing to get their baking fix when camping.
-Love the unpressurised pressure cooker that becomes an oven and teh chip-basket toaster.
+- Oh, and have a look at the clever things people are doing to get their baking fix when camping.
+Love the unpressurised pressure cooker that becomes an oven, and this chip-basket toaster.